jaxxstorm/katacoda-pulumi/introduction-to-pulumi/first-resource-typescript/5-run-docker-image.md

 You'll notice that `id` is a property on the `container` constant, take a look at some of the other outputs from `container` in the vscode intellisense.

-Now we've exported the ID, let's rerun our `up` to register it in pulumi:
+Now we've exported the ID, let's rerun our `up` to register it in Pulumi:

 `pulumi up`{{execute}}

 You can use this value in scripts, let's examine our running container:

-`docker stats $(pulumi stack output containerIdd) --no-stream`
+`docker stats $(pulumi stack output containerId) --no-stream`